 Our Distance Learning Program in Aquatic Animal Health is relatively new and new courses will continue to be added over the next several years.
-Most of these courses are available in slightly different formats to accomodate undergraduate, graduate, and veterinary students as well as for continuing education (CE) for veterinarians, aquarists, biologists, or post-baccalaureates interested in graduate school.
+Most of these courses are available in slightly different formats to accommodate undergraduate, graduate, and veterinary students as well as for continuing education (CE) for veterinarians, aquarists, biologists, or post-baccalaureates interested in graduate school.
 Undergraduate and graduate students in our courses are often Animal Science, Fisheries & Aquatic Sciences, Marine Biology, Wildlife Ecology & Conservation, or Zoology majors.
 Many of the undergraduate students are on a pre-veterinary medicine track.

 We, in collaboration with the School of Forest Resources and Conservation, currently offer: